 Bio

-Ewan Murray is a young musician from Teesside and currently a fourth-year organ student at the Royal Birmingham Conservatoire (RBC), primarily with Daniel Moult and Nicholas Wearne.
-As his final project, Ewan organised a ‘Discover the Organ’ half-term holiday event for children in Wolverhampton.
-In his third year, Ewan spent an invaluable four months in Leipzig, Germany under the ERASMUS scheme.
+In July 2024, Ewan graduated from Royal Birmingham Conservatoire (RBC) after four years of organ studies with Daniel Moult and Nicholas Wearne.
+Highlights of his degree course include: organising multiple ‘Discover the Organ’ events for children; spending an invaluable four months in Leipzig, Germany under the ERASMUS scheme; and department trips to France, Holland and Germany.
 Whilst in Germany, Ewan received tuition on several historical instruments, including in Thomaskirche, Leipzig and St Wenzel, Naumberg, from his professors Martin Schmeding and Nicolas Berndt.

 His earliest musical adventures were violin lessons with his mother, but piano lessons with his grandmother proved to be much more successful.
 Later, under Barbara White PGRNCM, he achieved diplomas in both piano performance and piano teaching.
 He also became an accomplished trumpet player, holding the position of principal trumpet in Tees Valley Youth Orchestra for a time.
 Whilst at Egglescliffe Sixth Form, he had the opportunity to perform in a variety of ensembles and performed at venues such as Birmingham Symphony Hall and the cathedrals of Durham and Ely.